mahediazad/phpDirectory-Operation/README.md

 #Note
--Each function return a array with include files information such as file/folder  name and file/folder actual path -Here dirname(dirname(__FILE__)) can be replace $_SERVER array path of a directory in host
+- Each function return a array with include files information such as file/folder  name and file/folder actual path
+- Here dirname(dirname(__FILE__)) can be replace $_SERVER array path of a directory in host